telerik/teststudio-docs/docs/general-information/installation/vs2017-compatibility.md

 ---
-title: VS 2017 Compatability
+title: VS 2017 Compatibility
-page_title: VS 2017 Compatability
+page_title: VS 2017 Compatibility
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: "Test Studio Compatibility with Visual Studio 2017.
+Prerequisites to install Test Studio plugin with Visual Studio 2017.
+Test Studio installed on Visual Studio 2017 but cannot start a test project. "
 position: 8
 ---
 # How to Install Visual Studio 2017 to Integrate Test Studio